sccn/sccn.github.io/tutorials/11_Scripting/command_line_study_functions.md

 ### Saving results for processing in other software packages

-Saving any STUDY result for subsequent processing in SPSS, Statistica, Stata, R, SAS, and Excell can easily be done from the command line.
+Saving any STUDY result for subsequent processing in SPSS, Statistica, Stata, R, SAS, and Excel can easily be done from the command line.
 Saving a MATLAB array into a text file is simple in MATLAB.
 Below are five different options.
 All options are equivalent.
 Below we are saving the data for condition 1.
 Some save files with tab-separated values, while others save files with comma-separated values by default.
 Most functions below have many options.

 ``` matlab
 array = erpdata{1}; % or array = rand(100,200);